TheGloved1/GPT-4-Discord-Bot-Long-Term-Memory/README.md

 ## Features

 - Send various requests to openai with user messages
-- Handles message events
+- Creates threads for users
 - Generate images
-- Interacts with a database
+- Interacts with a locally created database
-- Displays confirmation prompts
+- Sends messages to the appropriate channels
-- Sends messages to the appropriate channel
+- Automatically creates required channels on join
-- Automatically creates required channels on guild join
+- Works in DMs

 ## Credits
 ### Thanks to reality-comes for creating the base of this personal project